 This year, like all of the other years, we have an incredible line up of presenters and artists at the conference.
 For those of you who have attended in the past there will be a couple of logistical changes.
 We will be almost exclusively in Hyland Hall as there is another conference that will be in the University Center.
 Another change is that there will be variety in the presentations but not as many will be repeated as we have done in previous years because of space.

-There are three options for the full day workshops on Friday, Greg and Steve will be rocking the children’s concert on Friday morning and presenting on Saturday, there will be student volunteers to guide participants and as always the amazing Continuing Education staff will be on hand to offer their excellent customer service.
+There are three options for the full day workshops on Friday, Greg and Steve will be rocking the children’s concert on Friday morning and presenting on Saturday, Todd Parr will be signing purchases books and presenting on Saturday, there will be student volunteers to guide participants and as always the amazing Continuing Education staff will be on hand to offer their excellent customer service.
 I encourage you to register as soon as possible so you don’t miss out on this amazing conference and the celebration of 40 years of supporting early childhood educators.

 I look forward to seeing you in April and honoring you and all early childhood educators by offering amazing professional development opportunities at this year’s conference.

 Registrations accepted online until noon 4/5/18.
 We do accept walk up registrations.

 |Day Fee: $100||T-Shirts: $15.83|